Steppe: Classification

-Locations

 Cold steppe

 The world's largest steppe region, often referred to as "the Great Steppe", is found in Eastern Europe and Central Asia, and neighbouring countries stretching from Ukraine in the west through Russia, Kazakhstan, Turkmenistan and Uzbekistan to the Altai, Koppet Dag and Tian Shan ranges in China.
+The Eurasian Steppe had a significant role in the spread of the horse, the wheel and Indo-European languages.
+In the Eurasian steppe, soils often consist of chernozem.

 The inner parts of Anatolia in Turkey, Central Anatolia and East Anatolia in particular and also some parts of Southeast Anatolia, as well as much of Armenia and Iran are largely dominated by cold steppe.

 The Pannonian Plain is another steppe region in Central Europe, centered in Hungary but also including portions of Slovakia, Poland, Ukraine, Romania, Serbia, Croatia, Slovenia, and Austria.
 Another large steppe area (prairie) is located in the central United States, western Canada and the northern part of Mexico.
 The shortgrass prairie steppe is the westernmost part of the Great Plains region.
 The Columbia Plateau in southern British Columbia, Oregon, Idaho, and Washington state, is an example of a steppe region in North America outside of the Great Plains.

 In South America, cold steppe can be found in Patagonia and much of the high elevation regions east of the southern Andes.

 Relatively small steppe areas can be found in the interior of the South Island of New Zealand.

 In Australia, a moderately sized temperate steppe region exists in the northern and northwest regions of Victoria, extending to the southern and mid regions of New South Wales.
 This area borders the semi-arid and arid Australian Outback which is found farther inland on the continent.

 Subtropical steppe

 In Europe, some Mediterranean areas have a steppe-like vegetation, such as central Sicily in Italy, southern Portugal, parts of Greece in the southern Athens area, and central-eastern Spain, especially the southeastern coast (around Murcia), and places cut off from adequate moisture due to rain shadow effects such as Zaragoza.

+In northern Africa, the Mediterranean area also hosts the same steppe-like vegetation, such as the Algerian-Moroccan Hautes Plaines and by extension the North Saharan steppe and woodlands.